infinitydaemon/OpSec-Kernel/mesa-vulkan/docs/envvars.rst

    ``nongg``
       Disable NGG and use the legacy pipeline.
    ``nggc``
-      Always use NGG culling even when it can hurt.
+      Always use NGG culling even on GPUs where it is disabled by default.
    ``nonggc``
       Disable NGG culling.
    ``switch_on_eop``